An RFSoC-based F-engine for ARGOS: Methods

 Because the channel width is $2\pi/M$, we can perform decimation by a factor of $M$ to reduce the output data rate.
 Applying a $P$-tap FIR filter with $P\times M$ coefficients, the output of the $l$-th channel can be given as

 with

 where $y''[k, l]$ represents the $k$-th sample at $l$-th channel.
 The output data are produced by applying a $P$-tap FIR filter and FFT on the input data, as shown in \FIG{pfb}.
 In our work, we used an 8-tap FIR filter with a Hamming window, the frequency response is shown in \FIG{channel_response}.
+The Hamming window is adopted to effectively suppress sidelobes, while maintaining simple implementation.
+An 8-tap design is used to balance between achieving an optimal spectral response and minimizing FPGA resource usage.
+Since we aim for better leakage suppression, the current PFB design cannot be perfectly inverted; however, this limitation has little impact on most radio astronomy applications.
+In future work, we may consider implementing an oversampled PFB (see \SEC{Discussion}), which provides improved invertibility.

 The FIR filter was implemented in the Xilinx Vitis HLS C++ language.
-The input and output have data widths of 16 bits, while the coefficients of the FIR filter were stored in the Block RAM on FPGA, which has a width of 27 bits with 2 bits integer that can fit the DSP48 resources on FPGA.
-The filter can process 8 samples per clock clock cycle to match the input rate from the ADCs.
+The input and output have data widths of 16 bits, while the coefficients of the FIR filter were stored in the Block RAM on FPGA, which has a width of 27 bits with a 2 bit integer that can fit the DSP48 resources on FPGA.
+The filter can process eight samples per clock cycle to match the input rate from the ADCs.
 The Xilinx Vector FFT in the Xilinx Super Sample Rate (SSR) blockset of Vitis Model Composer is used to perform the FFT.
 This implementation is capable of processing multiple samples per clock cycle at a clock rate of 500\,MHz, which meets our performance requirements.
 In our design, we use the FFT size of 2048, SSR of 8 for each ADC input.
+The FFT output has 27 bits, including 14 integer bits without scaling.
+Therefore, for a 14-bit input and a 2048-point FFT, there is no loss of precision or dynamic range in the FFT computation.

-\subsection{geometrical delay correction and complex gain calibration}
+\subsection{Geometrical delay correction and complex gain calibration}